Arziel1992/Z-S-Overview-Pack/README.md

 		- "※ D-Scan: Pos All" to "※ D-Scan: Pos + Mods (Cel)"
 		- "※ D-Scan: Ships" to "※ D-Scan: Ships (No Cel)"
 	- Updated "✜ PvE: Incursion":
 		- Added the most widely used and useful entities.
->5.
-Added presets:
-	- "※ D-Scan: Pos + Mods (No Cel)"

 ##### Version v2.5.00 - _Logain's Modular Overhaul_
 >1.
 Categorized preset links:
-	- Replaces the split preset part system for a more convenient preset category system, where the player loads the preset category he/she wants/needs, then applies the final Tab Layout.
+	- Replaces the split part system for a more convenient category system, where the player loads the category he/she wants/needs, then applies the final Tab Layout.
 	- Made to reduce cluttering of unwanted/unneeded presets.
 >2.
 Included changes from:
 	- Version v2.3.00